francistor/igor/doc/Intro.md

 A Routable Diameter/Radius request is an structure that encapsulates a Diameter/Radius request plus some metadata such as the timeout for the answer, and the destination of the packet and number of tries in case of Radius.

+The body of the request will be interpreted as a go template if there are parameters in the querystring, which will be used as template parameters

 ## The Drivers: Diameter Peers and Radius Client Sockets

 ### Diameter Peer